Make the most of coupons and referrals

 - Set expectations about any deal you’re offering, including the price, who’s eligible, and the expiration date

-Ready to create a promotion, but unsure where to start?
-Check out some ideas for marketing to an external audience here.
+Ready to start promoting your course, but not sure where to start?
+Check out some ideas for marketing to an external audience.